One Hundred and Two River

-The One Hundred and Two River is a tributary of the Platte River of Missouri in northwestern Missouri in the United States.
+One Hundred and Two River is a stream in the northwest portion of the U.S. state of Missouri.
+It is a major tributary of the Platte River and is 78.6 mi long.

 It flows from source tributaries in southwestern Iowa about 80 mi to the Platte.
 Via the Platte, it is part of the watershed of the Missouri River.
 Much of the river's course has been straightened and channelized.

-According to the Geographic Names Information System, it is also known as the Hundred and Two River, and MoDOT simply uses 102 River.
+According to the Geographic Names Information System, it is also known as the Hundred and Two River, and MoDOT uses 102 River.